 |National Mission for Sustainable Agriculture (NMSA)||Drinking Water: Quality & Challenges: RSTV|

 - With a major emphasis on ensuring the sustainability of water availability in terms of adequacy, affordability, portability, convenience and equity, the National Rural Drinking Water Programme (NRDWP), a centrally sponsored scheme was launched in 2009.

 - The NRDWP guidelines were further updated in 2013 with focus on piped water supply, increasing household tap connections and raising drinking water supply norms.

 - Restructuring the programme would ensure better monitoring with a greater focus on the sustainability of the scheme itself to make sure that the rural population is provided with good quality service delivery.

 - It made the programme competitive, flexible, result-oriented and competitive.

 - It also enabled the Ministry to work towards reaching the goal of increasing coverage of sustainable Piped Water Supply.

-- Its focus will be on piped water supply, increase level of service delivery, thrust on coverage of water quality affected habitations, coverage of Open Defecation Free (ODF) declared villages, Integrated Action Plan (IAP) districts, Border Out Posts (BOP) with piped water supply and Institutional set up for proper operation and maintenance of water supply assets etc.
+- It focussed be on piped water supply, increase the level of service delivery, thrust on coverage of water quality affected habitations, coverage of Open Defecation Free (ODF) declared villages, Integrated Action Plan (IAP) districts, Border Out Posts (BOP) with a piped water supply and Institutional set up for proper operation and maintenance of water supply assets etc.